 2.7 “Processing”, “Processes” or “Process” means any operation or set of operations performed upon Personal Data whether or not by automated means, such as collection, recording, organization, storage, adaptation, alteration, retrieval, consultation, use, disclosure, dissemination, erasure, or destruction.

-2.8 “Standard Contractual Clauses” means the standard data protection clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection, as approved by the European Commission decision 2010/87/EC, dated 5 February 2010.
+2.8 “Standard Contractual Clauses” means the controller to processor standard contractual clauses for transfers of personal data to third countries which do not show an adequate level of data protection (i) as approved by the European Commission decision 2021/914, dated 4 June 2021, or (ii) for transfer transfers from the United Kingdom, as approved by the European Commission decision 2010/87/EC, dated 5 February 2010 (the “UK SCCs”).